 - Complete the Notice of Vehicle Sale for Transfer attached to the bottom of the original title or a Notice of Transfer Pending(Form 820).
 Send or deliver this to DMV as soon as possible.
 The mailing address is shown at the bottom of this page.
 You are also welcome to send an email message to DMV or to record the sale online

-Please Note: Bills of Sale are not valid for ownership transfer, however, it is a good idea to have the buyer sign a bill of sale stating that they purchased the vehicle from you on a specific date.
+Please Note: A Bill of Sale is not valid for ownership transfer, however, it is a good idea to have the buyer sign a bill of sale stating that they purchased the vehicle from you on a specific date.
 Be sure it includes the serial number and description of the vehicle, the buyer and seller's printed names, the date of the sale, and signatures of both the buyer and seller.
 This could be invaluable if the buyer receives parking tickets, etc. on the vehicle after the vehicle is no longer in your possession.

 - If your vehicle has personalized/specialty plates, remove the plates upon sale.
 The buyer will be issued a new set of plates at no additional charge, and can pick up the vehicle after transferring it to their name.